Table of Contents

 Market capitalization (commonly known as market cap) represents the current number of shares of stock a company has outstanding multiplied by the price per share.
 Companies can be categorized as small-cap, mid-cap or large-cap, based on their market capitalization.

-For magic formula investing, an investor will typically start by excluding any companies with a market capitalization below $100 million.
+Engaging in Magic Formula Investing, an investor will typically start by excluding any companies with a market capitalization below $100 million.
 But one could set this number higher or lower, depending on personal preferences.
-Greenblatt advocates setting the threshold at $1 billion (which means large-cap) to minimize volatility.
+Greenblatt advocates setting the threshold at $1 billion (which means large-cap) to help minimize volatility.

 2. Exclude Certain Securities

-In magic formula investing, an investor next needs to eliminate several categories of investments.
+In Magic Formula Investing, an investor next should eliminate several categories of investments.
 Those include stocks in the financials and utilities sectors, as well as foreign companies and American Depositary Receipts (ADRs).
 An ADR offers a way to indirectly own foreign companies that aren’t traded on U.S. stock exchanges.

 3. Make the Necessary Calculations